The Little Giant: A Story of the Madagascar Hissing Cockroach

 Unlike insects that produce sound via stridulation, these cockroaches use their respiratory system.
 Air is expelled through specialized spiracles by contracting muscles around them [8].

-Although many people initially react with fear or disgust, this often stems from unfamiliarity.
-In my experience, curiosity quickly replaces apprehension, and students soon ask to hold the insect — a moment that often marks the beginning of deeper engagement (Photo.9).
+Although many people initially react with fear or disgust, this often results from unfamiliarity.
+In my experience, curiosity quickly replaces apprehension, and students soon ask to hold the insect, which often marks the beginning of deeper engagement (Photo 9).

 Summary

 Madagascar hissing cockroaches can play a valuable role in biology instruction.
 They are excellent for demonstrating insect anatomy, morphology, and ecological adaptation.
-Just as importantly, they help foster emotional connections between students and the natural world — a goal as vital as the transfer of knowledge itself.
+Just as importantly, they help foster emotional connections between students and the natural world, which is as vital as the transfer of knowledge itself.

 References: